aportno/cardano-sandbox/plutus-pioneer-program-journal/week1/lecture.md

 This is written in Plutus Core, but it's not handwritten.
 The program is built in Haskell and then compiled down to Plutus Core

 ### Off-chain code:

-Constructs and creates a transaction to be sent for validation
+Lives on the users machine.
+Constructs and creates a transaction to be sent for validation.

 In order to create a transaction that will unlock a script address, we must be able to construct a transaction that will be able to pass validation.
 This is the responsibility of the off-chain part of Plutus.